librariesio/libraries.io/.github/CONTRIBUTING.md

 #### Merging
 As we keep the `main` branch in a permanent state of 'deployment ready' once-merged your contribution will be live on the next deployment.

-#### Deploying
-Any member of the [deployers](https://github.com/orgs/librariesio/teams/deployers) team are able to redeploy the site.
-If you require a deployment then you might find one of them in our `#general` [chat channel on Slack](slack.libraries.io).